-Remember that these categories are guidelines.
+Important Remember that these categories are guidelines.
 Some parts have many functions and can be used in many ways.

-O Suggestion

-Use the cardboard box to help you sort the parts in the WeDo 2.0 storage box.
-This will help you and your students view and count the parts.
+Suggestion Use the compartment tray when sorting the parts in the WeDo 2.0 storage box.
+This will help you and your students when viewing and counting the parts.

-Structural Parts
+Structural parts